Wedding Budget $36,200

 Pack your bags and jump in the car!
 Why not head local for your honeymoon and divvy your budget between luxury accommodation and off-beat B&B's.

-Look to wine regions, country towns or isolated coastal retreats for good food, great wine and an abundance of romantic locations, and if you do want to pack your passport, New Zealand is offering some fantastic deals to some far away places that are just a moment away.
+Stay close to home and look to wine regions, country towns or isolated coastal retreats for good food, great wine and an abundance of romantic locations, and if you do want to pack your passport, New Zealand is offering some fantastic deals to some far away places that are just a moment away.

 Click here for honeymoon packages and ideas.